Electro-Mechanical Engineering with Foundation Year BEng (Hons)Study level: Undergraduate

 Teaching contact hours

-The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 20 contact hours per week each year (excluding placement year).
+The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 20 contact hours per week each year (excluding placement year), made up of face-to-face teaching, individual and group tutorials, online classes and independent learning.
 Additionally, you will be expected to undertake up to 30 hours of self-directed study, depending on the demands of individual modules.

-As an innovative and enterprising institution, CU may seek to utilise emerging technologies within the student experience.
-For all courses (whether on-campus, blended, or distance learning), CU Coventry may deliver certain contact hours and assessments via online technologies and methods.
+As an innovative and enterprising institution, we may seek to utilise emerging technologies within the student experience.
+For all courses (whether on-campus, blended or distance learning), we may deliver certain contact hours and assessments via online technologies and methods.

 Assessment methods vary and include, practical class and project performance, written practical reports, project thesis, oral presentations, tutorial tasks and assessments which take place at the end of each six-week block.
 This course will be assessed using a variety of methods which will vary depending upon the degree selected or the module.